DominiqueComte/sslpoke/README.md

 ## source

 This class or similar ones are a bit everywhere, I couldn't find which one was the first one.
+Possibly, from [this file](https://confluence.atlassian.com/download/attachments/117455/SSLPoke.java) on the Atlassian website.